remotelyliving/php-dns/README.md

 Take a look in the `src/Entities` to see what's available for you to query by and receive.

+For records with extra type data, like SOA, TXT, MX, and NS there is a data attribute on `Entities\DNSRecord` that will be set with the proper type

 **Reverse Lookup**

 This is offered via a separate `ReverseDNSQuery` interface as it is not common or available for every type of DNS Resolver.